zenstruck/foundry/docs/index.rst

 Anonymous Factories
 ~~~~~~~~~~~~~~~~~~~

-Foundry can be used to create factories for entities that you don't have model factories for:
+Foundry can be used to create factories for entities that you don't have factories for:

 .. code-block:: php

     use App\Entity\Post;
-    use function Zenstruck\Foundry\anonymous;
-    use function Zenstruck\Foundry\create;
+    use function Zenstruck\Foundry\Persistence\proxy_factory;
-    use function Zenstruck\Foundry\create_many;
+    use function Zenstruck\Foundry\Persistence\persist_proxy;
-    use function Zenstruck\Foundry\repository;
+    use function Zenstruck\Foundry\Persistence\repository;

-    $factory = anonymous(Post::class);
+    $factory = proxy_factory(Post::class);

-    // has the same API as ModelFactory's
+    // has the same API as non-anonymous factories
     $factory->create(['field' => 'value']);
     $factory->many(5)->create(['field' => 'value']);
     $factory->instantiateWith(function () {});